Whatsapp Icon

 What to Include in Your Diet

-• Whole Grains: Oats, quinoa, and brown rice provide essential B vitamins and fiber, which can help maintain your energy levels.
+• Whole Grains: Oats, quinoa, and brown rice provide essential B vitamins and fibre, which can help maintain your energy levels.

 • Vegetables and Fruits: These are rich in vitamins, minerals, and antioxidants that support your immune system.
-Prioritize colorful produce to maximize nutrient intake.
+Prioritize colourful produce to maximize nutrient intake.

 • Legumes and Nuts: Beans, lentils, and nuts are excellent sources of protein and healthy fats, vital for muscle repair and energy.

-• Dairy Alternatives: Fortified plant-based milk and yogurt can offer calcium and vitamin D without the discomfort that dairy might cause during treatment.
+• Dairy Alternatives: Fortified plant-based milk and yoghurt can offer calcium and vitamin D without the discomfort that dairy might cause during treatment.

 Meal Ideas to Consider